blogofcode/blogofcode.github.io/_posts/2014-06-10-see-pixyll-in-action.md

 Here's an example of some ruby code with line anchors.

-{% highlight ruby lineanchors %}
+{% highlight java lineanchors %}
-# The most awesome of classes
+# The most awesomeeee of classes
 class Awesome < ActiveRecord::Base
   include EvenMoreAwesome